-Take a walk and see rehabilitated wild animals from a wooden platform at the Animal Orphanage for shs 215 and shs 125 for adult citizens and children respectively.
-I visited the orphanage a while back, read about my experience here.
+Take a walk and see rehabilitated wild animals from a wooden platform at the Nairobi Safari Walk for shs 215 and shs 125 for adult citizens and children respectively.
+I visited the place a while back, read about my experience here.

 Learn more about orphaned baby elephants and the work done in raising and reintegrating them back to the wild at the David Sheldrick Wildlife Trust for shs 500.